intel/grunt-mochaccino/README.md

 Note that the command is fed directly to the command line, so you need to either specify an absolute path (e.g. "/home/bilbo/bin/google-chrome") or a command on your path (e.g. "google-chrome", "firefox").

-# Coverage reports
+# Producing coverage reports with grunt-mochaccino

-This plugin will also write coverage reports to a directory.
+This plugin will also write coverage reports to a configurable directory.
 To use this functionality you will need to do the following in your project:

 1. Install blanket:

         npm install blanket --save-dev

-    Note that I've tested this on my own projects with version 1.1.5 of blanket.
+    Note that I've tested this on my own projects with the current development version of blanket.

 2. Configure blanket in <em>package.json</em> inside the <code>scripts</code> property.
 For example, if your project is in the <em>myproject</em> directory, and the source under test is in <em>myproject/src</em>, your <em>package.json</em> should contain properties like: